dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_PARTIAL_CLASS_SPLIT.md

 - [x] No namespace issues

 ### Runtime Testing ??
-- [ ] All operations still work in SpyWindow
+- [ ] All operations still work in AutomationWindow
 - [ ] All operations still work in ProcedureExecutor
 - [ ] No behavioral changes
 - [ ] GetHTML with Korean encoding works